Baby christians and killing.....

 melancholy_banana: what parts of christianity are false then?

-lil_lioness913: as far as i am concerned, Christianity that follows
+lil_lioness913: as far as i am concerned, Christianity that follows the

 Bible is not false.
-There are some denominations that i believe
+There are some denominations that i believe are not

 really following the bible.

-melancholy_banana: so there is nothing false about the bible
+melancholy_banana: so there is nothing false about the bible then

 right?